[NOTE: The procedures will probably need to be tailored to an individual state.]

-(b) A person 18 years of age or older who is found responsible for a civil violation under Section 3 (a) may request, and shall be granted, a penalty of up to five hours of community service in lieu of a fine.
+(b) A person 18 years of age or older who is found responsible for a civil violation under Section 3 (a) may request, and shall be granted, a penalty of up to three hours of community service in lieu of a fine.

 (c) A person under the age of 18 years who knowingly and unlawfully possesses a personal-use quantity of marijuana or a marijuana accessory commits a civil violation and shall be ordered to complete up to five hours of community service, a drug awareness program, or both.
 The offender’s parents or legal guardians shall be notified of the violation.
 Within 180 days of the court order to complete community service, a drug awareness program, or both, the offender shall furnish the court with evidence of completion of the sentence.

 (d) No person shall be subject to arrest for a violation of this section.
 An individual cited for a violation of this section shall be released on a hand summons, provided the law enforcement officer does not have lawful grounds for arrest for a different offense.